 In explaining why bispecific antibodies could be advantageous, FDA notes that they “can target multiple disease-modifying molecules with one drug, with possible advantages over combination therapy or the use of antibody mixtures.
 The possibility of immune cell retargeting through the delivery of an effector or effector cell to a specific target or the possibility of synergistic efficacy through engagement of multiple targets gives bispecific antibodies the potential to advance the development of antibody-based therapies.”

-Currently, only one bispecific antibody is marketed in the US: Amgen’s Blincyto (blinatumomab), which brought in $230 million in worldwide sales in 2018, up 31% from 2017.
+Examples of bispecific antibodies marketed in the US include Amgen’s Blincyto (blinatumomab), which brought in $230 million in worldwide sales in 2018, up 31% from 2017, and Roche’s hemophilia medicine Hemlibra (emicizumab-kxwh).
 But others are coming, and recent safety concerns, such as a partial clinical hold initiated by FDA after Xencor reported

 two patient deaths from a Phase 1 study of a bispecific antibody in February, may have triggered the need for more FDA guidance.